Disaster Overseas Transportation Support (DOTS) - AS/GU/CNMI

 Quick Summary

-The Department of Homeland Security (DHS) Federal Emergency Management Agency (FEMA) is issuing a Presolicitation for Disaster Overseas Transportation Support (DOTS) in American Samoa, Guam, and the Commonwealth of the Northern Mariana Islands (CNMI).
-This effort aims to establish multiple award Indefinite-Delivery, Indefinite-Quantity (IDIQ) contracts for all-inclusive, multimodal transportation and shipping services to support disaster response and recovery.
-The procurement will be Full and Open Competition with a Small Business reserve.
-The Request for Proposal (RFP) is anticipated to be released around March 6, 2026, with responses due around April 24, 2026.
+The Department of Homeland Security (DHS), specifically the Federal Emergency Management Agency (FEMA), is soliciting proposals for Disaster Overseas Transportation Support (DOTS) for American Samoa (AS), Guam (GU), and the Commonwealth of the Northern Mariana Islands (CNMI).
+This UNRESTRICTED opportunity seeks to establish multiple Indefinite Delivery, Indefinite Quantity (IDIQ) contracts for comprehensive multimodal transportation and shipping services to support disaster response and recovery efforts.
+Questions are due April 24, 2026, Phase I responses by May 15, 2026, and Phase II responses by June 5, 2026.

 Scope of Work

-The requirement is for comprehensive transportation and shipping services from the Continental United States (CONUS) and Outside Continental United States (OCONUS) to American Samoa, Guam, and CNMI, including inter-island transport.
-Services encompass containerized and breakbulk cargo movement, drayage, cross-docking, surface line haul, staging yards, and storage.
-Support is needed for both initial response resources (IRR) and the retrograde of commodities.
-Contractors must be capable of handling approximately 4,000 containers monthly and operating continuously 24/7.
-Specific transportation needs will be defined by individual task orders.
+The requirement is for all-inclusive, multimodal transportation and shipping services from Continental United States (CONUS) and Outside Continental United States (OCONUS) to AS, Guam, and CNMI, including inter-island transport.
+Services encompass containerized and breakbulk cargo movement, drayage, cross-docking, surface line haul, staging yards, storage, and continuous sailing.
+The contractor must support both initial response resources (IRR) pre-positioning and retrograde of commodities, operating 24/7 and being fully functional within 48 hours of task order award.
+Specific transportation needs will be defined by task orders, with the capability to handle approximately 4,000 containers monthly.

 Contract Details